Vriesea Bromeliads (Flaming Sword Bromeliads) Care Indoors, Propagation and Common Problems

 Potting Mix

-The best potting soil for Flaming Sword Bromeliad should be rich in organic matter, loose, free-draining bark soil to prevent it from getting soggy while providing the required nutrients.
+The best potting mix for Flaming Sword Bromeliad should be rich in organic matter, loose, free-draining bark soil to prevent it from getting soggy while providing the required nutrients.
 Most orchid potting mixes are ideal for this bromeliad.

 Feeding

-Feed your Flaming Sword Bromeliad with a liquid fertilizer (foliar feed) every 2 weeks during the growing season.
-Do not feed in the cold season as growth is minimal at this time and it may lead to fertilizer burn.
+Do not feed in the cold season (fall and winter) as growth is minimal at this time and it may lead to fertilizer burn; leaf curl and brown burnt leaf tips and edges.

 Repotting

 Repotting Vriesea Bromeliad is not necessary as its roots are tiny and are unlikely to fill the pot.
 Pot the bromeliad in a shallow, heavy pot to prevent it from toppling over as it can become top-heavy.
-To help keep the bromeliad upright, provide it with support like a moss pole.
-Check out these ceramic pots with drainage holes and saucer on Amazon.

-Pruning
+Pruning & Grooming

 Propagation